×

 We asked people if there is a lot of crime.
 They answered:

 "El Nido, is generally considered a safe destination for tourists.
 The crime rate is relatively low compared to other areas in the country.
 Most reported incidents are petty crimes like pickpocketing or theft, which are common in areas frequented by tourists.
 Violent crimes are rare, and locals are known for their hospitality and friendliness towards visitors.
-However, like any other tourist destination, it is always advisable for visitors to be vigilant and take standard safety precautions to avoid any potential issues," explained one expat living in El Nido, Philippines.
+However, like any other tourist destination, it is always advisable for visitors to be vigilant and take standard safety precautions to avoid any potential issues," wrote a member in El Nido.

 Is there a lot of diversity?
 Are people in El Nido accepting of differences?

 "El Nido, is a place that showcases a rich diversity in terms of culture, ethnicity, and traditions.
 It is home to various ethnic groups, each with their unique customs and practices, contributing to the vibrant cultural tapestry of the area.
 The locals, known for their warm hospitality, are generally accepting of differences.
 They are accustomed to interacting with tourists from different parts of the world, which has fostered a culture of acceptance and respect for diversity.
-This welcoming attitude extends not just to foreign visitors but also to their fellow locals who may have different backgrounds or beliefs," wrote one member in El Nido.
+This welcoming attitude extends not just to foreign visitors but also to their fellow locals who may have different backgrounds or beliefs," said one expat who made the move to El Nido.

 What are the schools in El Nido like?